Black String in the Standard Model

 \paragraph*{Extremal case.--} It is natural to assume the boost invariance in the direction in which this black string extends ($x$-axis), as in the case of extremal black $p$-branes~\cite{Horowitz:1991cd}.
 Therefore, we employ the following metric ansatz:

 where $M_Pz/m_3^2$ is a proper distance of radial direction.
-The scale $M_P/m_3^2$ is introduced in such a way that $z$ is dimensionless and the EOM is simplified.
+The scale $M_P/m_3^2$ is introduced in such a way that $z$ is dimensionless and the equation of motion (EOM) is simplified.
 Note that $z\to+\infty$ and $z\to-\infty$ correspond to asymptotic infinity and the horizon, respectively.